 2 Safety is Fun!

 Talk with your little ones about what to if they were to get lost.
-Just wearing a medical alert bracelet could save their life and return them to you safely.
+Just wearing a medical alert bracelet could save their lives and return them to you safely.
 Create a memory game to help kids memorize (if they can) your phone number.
 Look for groups of young kids with Mom’s if they are separated.
 And one of the most important – stay out of the road but in the light.

 Bring medical supplies with the parents or chaperons as an important emergency plan.